 Perilla oil has huge potential when it comes to contributing omega-3s to your diet, with a whopping 9,000 milligrams in each tablespoon of the oil.
 To maximize the benefits it is best used as a flavor enhancer or dressing on salads or other foods rather than for cooking.

 12. Canola Oil

-Canola oil is a great option for cooking at high temperatures, as it contains not only a significant amount of monounsaturated fats but is also 9–11 percent omega-3 fatty acids.
-Reach for this oil when frying foods or making a boxed cake mix.
+Canola oil is an option for cooking at high temperatures, as it contains not only a significant amount of monounsaturated fats but also 9–11 percent omega-3 fatty acids.

 One of the most versatile greens, spinach, is a great source of omega-3s.
 There are 370 milligrams of omega-3s in just 100 grams of the leafy green.
 Choosing spinach as a sandwich topping, using it to make Trinidadian bhaji, or making it the base for a salad are all great ways to incorporate it into your diet.

 Mustard seeds are rich in omega-3s, with 1 teaspoon containing 300 milligrams.
 Just a small amount of mustard seeds can bring a lot of flavor to a dish.
 Try recipes such as cauliflower, spinach and chickpeas with mustard seed curry leaf sauce or green beans with toasted mustard seeds and garlic to incorporate them into your diet.